pic2mood/pictomood/README.md

 optional arguments:
-  -h, --help            show this help message and exit --model MODEL         Models are available in /conf.Argument is the config
+  -h, --help            show this help message and exit --model MODEL         Models are available in /conf.
+Argument is the config
                         filename suffix. (e.g. --model oea_all # for
                         config_oea_all config file).
   --parallel            Enable parallel processing for faster results.